 - The location adjacent to the parking structure

 Parking Lot Security – Nature of the Premises

-A parking lot is best described by the design and how and when it is used.
+A parking lot is best described by its design and how and when it is used.
 The crime rate of a parking lot can be affected positively or negatively by its’ design.

 - Large high-rise or subterranean parking garage structures can have poor visibility because of walls, pillars, and elevation changes.

 - Large flat parking lots attached to a regional mall can offer car-thief great visibility to watch for security and provide better escape routes.

-- The time of day, traffic, and the use of the parking lot make a difference to its’ relative safety.
+- The time of day, traffic, and the use of the parking lot make a difference in its relative safety.

 - As you can imagine, late at night some parking lots can become remote with no available witnesses to watch over the area.

 - A parking lot outside of a nightclub will have different problems than a lot adjacent to a day-use-only professional office building.